LMS-Community/lms-community.github.io/docs/getting-started/beginners-guide-lms-on-raspberry-pi.md

 ![Hardware for LMS](assets/lms-beginners-guide/all-you-need.jpg){ align=left }

-Other Raspberry Pi models are suited as well (such as [3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/#find-reseller), [4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller), [5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller)), but please make sure you buy an enclosure that suits your model.
+Other Raspberry Pi models are suited as well (such as [3B+](https://www.raspberrypi.com/products/raspberry-pi-3-model-b-plus/#find-reseller), [4B](https://www.raspberrypi.com/products/raspberry-pi-4-model-b/#find-reseller), [5](https://www.raspberrypi.com/products/raspberry-pi-5/#find-reseller)), but please make sure you buy an enclosure and a power adapter that suits your model.
 The advantage of these models over the "Raspberry Pi Zero 2 W" is that they feature an ethernet port, which might suit your personal situation better (do not forget to also order an ethernet cable).

 ## Installing and configuring the software